akl5mjz/Project2-TimeSeries/README.md

 # Project2-TimeSeries

-## Section 1: Software and platform
-The softwares that were used for this project include Python and R on Macbooks.
+Python and R for MaciOS were utilized for this project.

 Packages required:
 - Data Cleaning